-If you are considering purchasing a boat or recently purchase a new boat in Canyon Lake, please review the instructions below and the current edition of the Lake and Marina Section of the Association's Rules and Regulations.
+If you are considering purchasing a boat or recently purchase a new boat in Canyon Lake, please review the instructions below and the current edition of the Lake and Marina Section of the Association's Rules & Regulations.

 Member In Good Standing

 Only members in good standing will be extended boat privileges.
-Unpaid assessments, security fines, horse boarding and unsolved CC&R violations may prevent issuance of boat decals.
+Unpaid assessments, security fines, horse boarding and unsolved CC&R violations may prevent the issuance of boat decals.

 Assignment of Boating Privileges